 There’s really only one bottomless mimosa brunch in Mission Bay, but at least it’s a good one.
 If you wake up there and see the sun shining, head over to Mission Rock, where you can drink bottomless mimosas and eat fresh seafood while you sit on a deck overlooking the water.
 There are few better ways to spend a weekend morning.

-If you live in Nob Hill, you’ve probably got a few extra bucks to spend, so go spend them at Top of the Mark.
+This one’s near and dear to my heart – I live in Nob Hill, so this is truly where I look for Sunday brunch near me.
+If you live in Nob Hill, your excellent though expensive best option is Top of the Mark.
 It’s just about an even hundred bucks a head, but for bottomless champagne and the greatest brunch buffet in San Francisco, it’s a fair price.
 I’m talking prime rib, fresh seafood, caviar bar, omelettes and waffles made to order along with too many other dishes to describe here.

 If you live in the Presidio, you should definitely take advantage of its beauty by having your brunch on the patio of Sessions at the Presidio.
 It’s got a great view and is a fantastic place to be when the sun’s out, plus they keep brunch interesting by offering something a little different – a selection of three bottomless beers (you can also do mimosas if you prefer).